alexanderwe/bandwidth-rs/README.md

 ## polybar

 bandwidth-rs can also be used with polybar or any other status bar, but is only tested with polybar.
-To execute it with polybar just do not run it in the loop mode, this will not work.
+To execute it with polybar just do not execute it with the loop mode.
 Polybar will take care of the execution of the script every second.

 Here you can see the configuration for the use with polybar:

 ```
 modules-right = bandwidthmonitor memory....

 [module/bandwidthmonitor]
 type = custom/script
-exec = path/to/script
+exec = path/to/bandwitdh-rs
 label = %output%
 format = <label>
 ```